Keibert Ruiz Player Props: Nationals vs. Guardians

 Keibert Ruiz At The Plate

-- Ruiz is hitting .244 with two doubles, a home run and five walks.
+- Ruiz is batting .244 with two doubles, a home run and five walks.

-- Ruiz has driven in a run in four games this season (36.4%), but has had no multiple-RBI games.
+- Ruiz has driven in a run in four games this year (33.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.